bvishnu08/diabetes-readmission-prediction-with-flagging-hisk-risk-patiences-/README.md

 .venv\Scripts\activate      # Windows

 # Install Jupyter if not already installed
+# Windows users: Use python -m pip to avoid path errors
+python -m pip install jupyter

+# Mac/Linux users: Can use either
+# pip install jupyter
+# OR
-pip install jupyter
+# python -m pip install jupyter

 # Launch Jupyter
 jupyter lab notebooks/03_implementation_details.ipynb
 ```

+⚠️ **Windows Users - Important:**
+- **Always use `python -m pip install jupyter`** instead of `pip install jupyter` to avoid "Fatal error in launcher"
+- If you still get errors, see [Windows Pip Fix](WINDOWS_PIP_FIX.md) for complete solutions
-**Windows long-path note:** If `pip install jupyter` fails with a long-path error, move the project to a short path (e.g., `C:\proj\diabetes`) or enable long paths (Admin PowerShell, reboot).
-You don’t need Jupyter to view the terminal results—`python run_all.py` already shows all metrics and the confusion matrix.
+- **You don't need Jupyter to view results** - `python run_all.py` already shows all metrics and confusion matrices in the terminal!

 **What you'll see:**
 - Interactive code cells you can run